 - Plot CAD drawings to a specific scale

-- Identify various Map scales
+- Identify various scales & various map coordinate systems

 - Define methods of legal land descriptions